Jake-Shadle/talks/deny/slides.md

 - At the moment uses only 2 sources of input
   - `license` field
   - LICENSE(-*)? files in crate root
-- Relies on crate maintainers accurately stating license
+- Relies on crate maintainers accurately stating licenses
   - We have found this to be...not true for many crates using C
 - Also, as you know, we're not lawyers